If your struggling with BodyMind Articles issues, please take our survey to see the severity

 Meditation and Mindfulness Strategies

+there are a lot of Meditation and Mindfulness Strategies that a person can implement to find a better state of mind.
 The reason meditation can create change is that the sensory information created by visualisation is taken literally as if it came from our eye sense awareness channel.
 Imagination is sight to the brain, and reacts accordingly.
 Neuroscience has shown how the brain can reorganise quickly to process information via other brain channels as individual parts of the brain are not necessarily committed to processing particular senses.

 We can and routinely do, use parts of our brains for many different tasks.
 The brain seems to process incoming sense signals according to which operator brain processes can effectively process signals from a particular sense and in a particular circumstance.

 Ultimately meditation promotes happiness in its practitioners.
 Meditation practice demonstrates the best method to show anyone that happiness is a state of mind, and that real happiness lies in the mind, not in external cravings, objects or environments.

 In therapy we encourage our clients to adopt both a yoga and a meditative practice in their lifestyle as part of their resources in life.
 Once a client works through major distortions or the crisis that brings them to seek help, both yoga and meditative practices are encouraged for the person to develop their own awareness, mindfulness, and stronger sense of self, and of happiness.